 10.5 How do I get stakeholders and managers on my side?

 As your team’s champion, build inroads to those people, effectively becoming the glue of the community.
-Doing so will secure the collaboration — or at least cooperation — needed for effective development, and will prevent them from sabotaging the team’s performance (intentionally or otherwise).
+Doing so will secure the collaboration — or at least the cooperation — needed for effective development and will prevent them from sabotaging the team’s performance (intentionally or otherwise).

 Invite the entire community to the iteration demo.
 Nominally, it’s an opportunity for feedback and course correction, but it’s also an opportunity for community building and the demonstration of commitments kept.
 I like to invite the same people also to the daily standup; they are allowed to share updates and ask for clarifications, but they are not allowed to meddle.
-(I never, ever, allow anyone to use the words chickens and pigs in this context.)
+(I never, ever, allow anyone to use the words “chickens” and “pigs” in this context.)
 Invite them to visit the team space, observe the valuable artifacts and information radiators on the walls, and socialize with the team.
 Be around to answer the questions that might arise about Agile.
-If the team is new to Agile, not all members might be able to explain some of the contentious points adequately.
+If the team is new to Agile, not all members may be able to adequately explain some of the contentious points.

 In my experience, most senior managers in a company transitioning to Agile underestimate the time it takes to reach good productivity (see 6.8).
 To make matters worse, they are told that teams produce potentially shippable increments every couple of weeks.
-This appeals nicely to managers who wanted Agile for its promise of cheaper, better, faster.
+This appeals nicely to managers who wanted Agile for its promise of “cheaper, better, faster.”
 They apply subtle pressure on the teams to perform, and get quite frustrated and anxious when things turn out differently (see 10.6).
-You must manage their expectations regarding the team’s performance, so they take things in proportion.
-Teach them the Satir Change Curve (11.1).
+You must manage their expectations regarding the team’s performance so they can keep things in perspective.
+Teach them the Satir change curve (11.1).
 Explain the continuous improvement mechanisms you have in place.
 Keep them focused on winning the war instead of each battle; a charter comes in handy here, as it deflects attention from small-scale deliverables.

 Understand what other managers care about, and tailor your responses to their model of the world.
 Most senior managers care about the project’s schedule (and making it shorter); customer experience (which goes directly to customer attraction and retention); and revenue and costs.
 You probably live in lower-level details, such as user stories and velocity, which are less useful to them.
 When they ask you for information, seek to understand their purpose.